 - You can use an ice cream scoop or simple 1/4 cup measure to measure out even amounts of batter.

-- Use the scoop to spread the batter out in the pan, using circular motions until its about 20cm (8 inches) wide.
+- Use the scoop to spread the batter out in the pan, or simply roll the pan around using circular motions until its about 20cm (8 inches) wide.

 - A good flat spatula or fish slice makes it easy to flip these over but be careful not to push the spatula straight through the thin pancake.